Code-Institute-Submissions/milestone-profile2/README.md

 -  font used throughout the website
-    - font-family: 'Comfortaa', 'Prompt','Roboto','Mina', sans-serif;
+    - font-family: 'Comfortaa', 'Prompt','Roboto', sans-serif;

 ### Mockups
 The website consists from 4 pages index.html, conttact.html,resume.html,portfolio.html.
 Download section is stright forward, to download the the cv.
 I did a mockups for 3 pages in the beginning, and then dicided to build 2 more pages.